register-dynamics/register-dynamics.co.uk/_projects/wwi-archive.md

 date: 2017-10-07
 data: Archival biography data
 application: Develop an interactive exhibition kiosk and website
-excerpt: |
- For King Edward's School, we developed an automated data flow to transform hundreds of biographies of former pupils from a proprietary, unstructured format into a structured dataset.
+excerpt: 'For King Edward''s School, we developed an automated data flow to transform hundreds of biographies of former pupils from a proprietary, unstructured format into a structured dataset.
 Working with a graphic designer, we built an iPad app for the profiles which easily deployed to an offline kiosk.

+  '
+image: "/images/soldier-g731db2be0_640.jpg"

 ---
 King Edward’s School is one of the leading independent schools in the UK.
 Founded in 1552 by King Edward VI, it is one of the most successful and diverse boys’ schools in the country.